Division 1.3 - Central Examination Office

 Yes.
 To do so, please go to the exams/assessment list and select the exam status "valid" in the yellow action box under “Actions”.
 There you will find an overview of validated examinations from the previous semesters and can make any necessary grade corrections.

 Which abbreviations can people with the functions "PV-Leistungserfassung" and "PV-Leistungserfassung" enter on their own?

 - B = a pass-fail exam has been passed

 - NZ = the requirements for admission to an exam have not been met

 - PA = exam terminated by student – if the student does not submit a doctor's note, this entry means that the student has failed the exam (grade 5,0)

 - U = an examination offence has been committed and thus the exam is declared invalid and marked with a fail grade (5,0)

 You can find the regulations for saving exam work and exam records in the Guidelines in the Official Notices.

 Your ZPA Contact

-On this page you can find all ZPA contact persons sorted by subject.
+By following this link, you can find all the ZPA contact persons sorted by subject.